 - Before implementation of a new version of a standard, end to end testing should be conducted with vendor systems and between trading partners to ensure changes have been accommodated.

 - There are two versions of the enrollment transaction in use by industry today.
-One is the adopted transaction exchanged between a covered health plan and the employer, which is not a covered entity.
-The adoption rate is unknown.
-The other version, referred to as the HIX, has not been adopted by the federal government, but is used by the issuers participating in the federal marketplace or health insurance exchanges created by the Affordable Care Act.
-It includes data elements necessary to complete that enrollment process.
+One is the adopted transaction exchanged between a covered health plan and an employer, which is not a covered entity.
+The other version, referred to as the HIX, is used by issuers participating in the federal marketplace or health insurance exchanges.